cockpit-project/cockpit/doc/protocol.md

  * "user": Optional alternate user for authenticating with host
  * "superuser": Optional.
 Use "require" to run as root, or "try" to attempt to run as root.
  * "group": A group that can later be used with the "kill" command.
+ * "external": Create an channel if present, see below
  * "capabilities": Optional, array of capability strings required from the bridge

 If "binary" is set then this channel transfers binary messages.
 If "binary"